lapd-golang/network-sharding/README.md

 go run server/main.go
 ```

-### Steps to start RPC client to access blockchain server
+### Steps to use RPC client to access blockchain server and it's services

 Once the server is started, open another terminal for RPC calls to blockchain server.